msa-em/cell-browser/01_introduction.md

 ## Definitions

-_Virtual nanoscopy_ was a term used to describe the process of automated image acquisition with an electron microscope, followed by presentation in an interactive tile-based viewer. [@doi:10.1083/jcb.201201140]
+_Virtual microscopy_ is the process of sharing microscopy data over computer networks, often in clinical or teaching settings.
-A related term is [virtual microscopy](<wiki:Virtual_microscopy>), which fits the broader use cases of light microscopy, including digital pathology and geology.
+_Virtual nanoscopy_ was a related term used to describe the process of automated image acquisition from an electron microscope, followed by unbiased presentation in an interactive viewer. [@doi:10.1083/jcb.201201140]

-_Microscopy map_ is the interactive figure used to view virtual nanoscopy data. [@doi:10.1083/jcb.201201140] The original term '_electron_ microscopy map' was redefined to fit a broader use case including light microscopy.
+_Microscopy map_ is the interactive figure used to view virtual microscopy data. [@doi:10.1083/jcb.201201140] The original term '_electron_ microscopy map' was redefined to fit a broader use case including light microscopy.

 A _representative image_ is defined as a visual communication tool used by microscopists to communicate research findings to other scientists.